In Their Words…Justin

 We have come to learn just how much men appreciate reading/listening to the stories of other men who have dealt with depression, anxiety, and the challenges that go along with these conditions.
 I have reached out to the 140 men who attend our support groups and asked them if they would be willing to share a story that was important to them that relates to the struggles they have had.
 I have made no edits to the content of what they wrote and the words that follow are those of the man who wrote them.
-Today I am sharing a story by an author who wished to remain anonymous.
+Today I am sharing a story by Justin.

 I am going to tell you about my life experience of depression, so this story will be pretty general.
 I just did the math: I have lived fifty years, have had 12 episodes of depression over a thirty-year span (age 15 to 45) and each episode lasts an average of seven months, the shortest four and the longest twelve.

 Like schizophrenia might make a person see or hear things that aren’t real, depression makes me think things that aren’t real – specifically that I am a total fucking loser, and that there is no hope of ever not being a total fucking loser so there is no point in trying.
 In a word, despair.
 When depressed, there is a constant feeling in my throat, the kind I get when I think I am going to cry or throw up, but neither happens.
 By far the most appealing way to spend a day is in bed.